fardinbarashi/PsTo-do/README.md

         Example: 0 False : No, 1 True : Yes

     FirstAlertDate
-        Purpose: Number indicating the amount of days that will trigger the first alert when it is comparing to ObjectExpireDate
+        Purpose: This number indicates the amount of days that will trigger the first alert when compared to the ObjectExpireDate.
+        Here, you should have the highest number to be warned as early as possible that the object will expire in a certain number of days.
+        In the example, you will be warned 45 days before the object is going to expire.
         Example: 45

     SecondAlertdate
         Purpose: Number indicating the amount of days that will trigger the Second alert when it is comparing to ObjectExpireDate
+        Here you should have the slightly lower number than the FirstAlertDate to be warned that the object will expire in a certain number of days.
+        In the example, you will be warned 30 days before the object is going to expire.
         Example: 30

     ThirdAlertdate
-        Purpose: Number indicating the amount of days that will trigger the Third alert when it is comparing to ObjectExpireDate
+        Purpose: This number indicates the amount of days that will trigger the Third alert when compared to the ObjectExpireDate.
+        Here, you should have a lower number than the SecondAlertDate to be warned that the object will expire in a certain number of days.
+        This is your deadline before you need to take action.
+        In the example, you will be warned 15 days before the object is going to expire.
         Example: 15